Daphne (Spurge-Laurel)

 About This Species

-Daphne was a popular ornamental in gardens at one time due to its glossy, rhododendron-like leaves and fragrant flowers.
+Daphne (Spurge-Laurel) was a popular ornamental in gardens at one time due to its glossy, rhododendron-like leaves and fragrant flowers.
+It was introduced from it’s native range of Europe, and a small portion of Northern Africa.
 It is tolerant of both sun and shade and rapidly takes over native vegetation by forming dense thickets in a range of ecosystems.
-Its black berries are loved by birds, who spread its seeds.
+It is especially suited to take over forest understories where it can form dense monocultures and outcompete native vegetations.
+It can spread through seed or vegetative shoots and its black berries are loved by birds.
+Daphne is designated as Management species by the BC Provincial Priority Invasive Species List.

 How to Identify